datakurre/blog/content/blog/2020/05/vasara-bpm-open-source-mashup/index.md

 ![](vasara-flow.png)

 The main Vasara user story starts outside system itself: the expert on the current process drafts the process flow with a BPM modeling tool.
 With the help of an experienced process modeler, the process model is developed into an executable process model.
-Now the process model is given for technical review.
+Then the process model is given for technical review.
 Technical details are completed and possible automation needs implemented.
 Only now Vasara is really needed.

 ![](camunda-modeler.png)

 ![](hasura-admin.png)

 Vasara provides tools for building the end-user experience for the process.
 Vasara extracts user controlled tasks from the process model and provides tools for building user interfaces for those tasks.
-Vasara allows to connect process and its tasks with their related database documents.
-Finally, Vasara could be used to start the processes manually, complete their user tasks when required and, of course, browse and and manage the related database documents.
+Vasara allows to connect process and its tasks with their related database records (or documents).
+Finally, Vasara could be used to start the processes manually, complete their user tasks when required and, of course, browse and and manage the records related to those tasks.

 ![](vasara-form-builder.png)